mx-2/3d-fix/Risen3/README.md

 #####Configuration:
 HUD and crosshair depth can be configured with constants in DX9Settings.ini.
-In the default configuration, the key '0' cycles between three crosshair depths and F4 can be used to disable SSAO which seems to be impossible from ingame options.
+In the default configuration, the key 'R' cycles between three crosshair depths and F4 can be used to disable SSAO which seems to be impossible from ingame options.

 ######How to install the profile: